Skip to main content

 • Notification Email (optional): An email address to receive notifications if webhook delivery fails.

 • Subscriptions (required): Select at least one event type to subscribe to.
-Events are grouped by category:
+Events appear as a flat checkbox list (two columns) covering the full set of available event types.
+You will see events such as:

-• Appointments: Appointment Scheduled, Appointment Updated, Appointment Cancelled, Self-Scheduled Appointment, and more
+• Appointment events (e.g., Appointment Scheduled, Appointment Updated, Appointment Cancelled, Self-Scheduled Appointment)

-• Payments: Payment Created, Payment Succeeded, Payment Failed, Charge Created, Refund events, and more
+• Payment events (e.g., Payment Created, Payment Succeeded, Payment Failed, Charge Created, refunds)

-• Communications: Call Received, Message Received, Email Sent, and more
+• Communication events (e.g., Call Received, Message Received, Email Sent)

-• Inventory: Stock Low, Stock Added, Shipment Received, and more
+• Inventory events (e.g., Stock Low, Stock Added, Shipment Received)

 3